pgorzelany/iOS-project-template/{{cookiecutter.app_name}}/Readme.md

 * Swiftlint - A tool to enforce Swift style and conventions.
 * R.swift - Get strong typed, autocompleted resources like images, fonts and segues in Swift projects

-## Project structure:
+## Structure:

-* Resources - fonts, strings, images, generated files etc.
+* Resources - base constants, fonts, strings, images, generated files etc.
-* SupportingFiles - configuration plist files
+* SupportingFiles - configurations, plist files
 * Models - model objects
-* Modules - contains app modules (UI + Code)
+* Modules - contains app modules (Controllers, Views, ViewModels)
-* Helpers - protocols, extension and utility classes
+* Helpers - extension and utility classes
+* Components - contains the generic reusable classes
+* Networking - the API
+* * Services - all of the app services - a service is a layer between the Networking layer and the app modules, handling caches as well.
+* Coordinators - a coordinator is an object that handle coordination between modules (screen)

+## Configurations:

+The project has 2 schemes;
+* One for development
+* One for production